klein/klein.php/README.md

     //To match multiple request methods:
     respond(array('POST','GET'), $route, $callback);

-    //To match all request methods:
-    respond($route, $callback);

 *Example 4* - All together

     respond('*', function ($reguest, $response, $app) {
-        //By default, on error/exception, flash the message and redirect to the referrer
+        //Handle exceptions => flash the message and redirect to the referrer
         $response->onError(function ($response, $err_msg) {
             $response->flash($err_msg);
             $response->back();
         });

-        //The third parameter can be used to share scope
+        //The third parameter can be used to share scope and global objects
         $app->db = new PDO(/* .. */);
     });